How to Start a Spa Business from Scratch: A 9-Step Guide to Get you Started Quickly

 - Legal and consulting fees

-This is just the tip of the iceberg, there are tons of other costs involved which you can’t predict initially.
+This is just the tip of the iceberg, there are tons of other costs involved that you can’t predict initially.
 We know it is tough at this stage, but try to map out most of the expenses that you may incur.
 Trust us, you’ll be glad you did.

 Accurately predicting the initial investment is essential, but a caveat: underestimating this number can lead to overestimating profits, which isn’t good for a business, especially in the initial stage.

 5. Financing Your Spa Business

 Financing is extremely important, especially if you’re about to start your spa with little or no money.
 There are various ways you can raise money for your business and now that you know the costs involved, you can choose any of the following –

 - Your savings – Dip into your savings to fund some basic stuff.

 - SBA Backed loans – The US Small Business Administration is the perfect place to get started with your financing.
 Moreover, create a proper spa business plan and pitch it to increase the chances of you getting a loan.

 - Equipment Financing – A business owner who needs cash upfront for a specific task such as hiring or equipment purchase usually goes for this process.
 This can help you with your one-time expenses. (medaestheticstraining.com)